dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

    python3 event_stream_from_log.py ../data/xes/motivatingnew.xes
    ```

-   Parameters for running the event stream generator:
+   Parameters for running the Python script to simulate an Event Stream Generator:
    - `log_path`: The path to the XES event log file.

-## Running Tests
+## Tests
+This repository contains runtime experiments on the Process Vault's memory usage and responsiveness.
+For these tests, we employed the event logs contained in the `/data/xes` folder:
+- **motivatingnew.xes**: a synthetic event log modelling a supply chain scenario
+- **sepsis.xes**:  a real-world event log containing events of sepsis cases from a hospital [(sepsis documentation)](https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639)
+- **bpic2012.xes**: a real-world event log of a loan application process [(BPIC 2012 documentation)](https://data.4tu.nl/articles/_/12689204/1)
+- **trafficFines.xes** a real-world event log of an information system managing road traffic fines [(road traffic fines documentation)](https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249)

 ### Test Configurations

-The repository includes scripts for running tests in different modes, located in the `testConfigurations` directory.
+In `/testConfigurations`, we collect the SH scripts to reproduce the test runs for each event log.
 The available test modes are:

-- `simulationMode`: Scripts for running tests in simulation mode.
+- `simulationMode`: running tests in simulation mode (without the TEE)
-- `teeMode`: Scripts for running tests in Trusted Execution Environment (TEE) mode.
+- `teeMode`: running tests in Trusted Execution Environment (TEE) mode

+All the SH scripts launches a Process Vault in the TEE, initiates a Process State Agent, and start an Event Stream Engine to generate XES events from a given event log.

 ### Running our tests